miniscruff/preview-tween/README.md

-# preview-tween
+# Preview Tween
-Designer friendly tween system built in unity that is based around giving non-programmers previews of what they are doing.
+Designer friendly tween system built in unity that is based around giving showing previews of what they are doing.
+Providing a quick and easy way to make really clean tweens.